julamifra/productivity-app/README.md

     - Just by typping anything they want on the Comment box and clicking on the Comment button, the comment will be added.
     - Then, the comment list will be displayed just below, sorted by the creation date.

+## Future features

+A lot of functionalities can be done to improve the app:

+- a search bar can be added to search for the task easily.
+- also tasks can be categorized by tags, so that, users can have their tasks more organaised.
+- edit and remove comments functionalities can be added to each task too.

 ## Design

 ### Wireframe